 5. Bernese Mountain Dog

 The Bernese Mountain Dog is a Swiss working breed that historically pulled carts up Alpine mountains and drove cattle on the steep mountainsides.
 Today, they still possess a large, hardy build that makes them an excellent choice for rugged conditions, especially for hiking and climbing.
+Friendly, affectionate, and hardworking, the Bernese Mountain Dog is a popular choice.
 By nature, Bernese Mountain Dogs need a huge amount of daily exercise, interaction, and activity.
-Bernese Mountain Dogs’ calm, gentle personality and sensitive nature make them attuned to their human’s needs, a useful tool to have to assist humans on outdoor adventures.
+Bernese Mountain Dogs’ calm, gentle personalities and sensitive nature make them attuned to their human's needs, a useful tool to have to assist humans on outdoor adventures.

 6. Labrador Retriever